-Internet of Things (IoT) technology continues to disrupt both the consumer and enterprise sectors, and as each powerful new use is found its adoption is only expected to grow.
+Internet of Things (IoT) technology continues to disrupt both the consumer and enterprise sectors and as new use cases are found, its adoption is only expected to grow.
 That includes many powerful applications in physical security, access control, and operations management.

-The very network connections that drive the IoT are also its greatest liability, opening previously-secure physical infrastructure to remote network-based attack.
-But with a little bit of insight and with careful planning IoT security technology can be effectively deployed in any organization.
+The very network connections that drive the IoT are also its greatest liability, opening previously-secure physical infrastructure to remote network-based attacks.
+But with a little insight and careful planning, IoT security technology can be effectively deployed in any organization.

 What is IoT?

 The Internet of Things is the latest generation of physical infrastructure embedded with Internet connections.
 Think of security cameras that can email homeowners motion-detected video clips on their own.
 Or asset management lockers that notify supervisors when sensitive equipment isn’t returned at the end of a shift.

 IoT technology is spreading fast.
 The research firm IoT Analytics estimated that 14.3 billion IoT devices were used worldwide in 2022.
 That figure is expected to grow to 29 billion by 2027.